prose/prose/README.md

 Now that you're here, why not start contributing as well? :)

-## Changelog
+## Change Log

-**0.2.0** -  *June 27 2012*
+**0.2.0** -  *July 6 2012*

 Added support for organizations and user profiles.
 Users can manipulate the full filepath now, allowing them to organize their files in subfolders.
 Fixes ~ 40 reported issues.
 Also, updated CodeMirror and added syntax highlighting for some popular programming languages.

-## Change Log

 **0.1.1** -  *June 27 2012*